4.2.52. SEWARD

 CELL

 Defines the three vectors of the unit cell (\(\vec{e}_1\), \(\vec{e}_2\), \(\vec{e}_3\)).
-The optional keyword Angstrom before the definition of vectors would read data in Å. Must consist of three entries (four in the case of Å) which correspond to coordinates of the vectors.
+The optional keyword angstrom before the definition of vectors would read data in Å. Must consist of three entries (four in the case of Å) which correspond to coordinates of the vectors.
 All the atoms which are defined after that key are considered as the atoms of the cell.

 SPREad